-For the past 11 years, Connie Stewart has been Executive Director at the California Center for Rural Policy (CCRP) at Humboldt State University, a research center committed to informing policy, building community, and promoting the health and well-being of rural people and environments.
+Connie Stewart recently accepted a job as Executive Director of Initiatives for Humboldt State University.
+Prior to that, she spent 11 years as Executive Director at the California Center for Rural Policy (CCRP) a research center committed to informing policy, building community, and promoting the health and well-being of rural people and environments.
+She now serves as Chief Policy Advisor for CCRP.

 Connie was honored to receive the 2017 Rural County Representatives of California President’s Award, for her work to bring broadband to rural California communities.
 She also was honored with the 2014 “Nonprofit Leader Achievement Award” from the Northern California Association of Nonprofits and the 2014 “Innovations in Networking Award for Gigabit/Broadband Applications” from the Corporation for Education Network Initiatives in California.